There is no time. Love the present. CCC

-Celina was the former Member of Parliament, with the Government of Canada, representing the Town of Whitby, a suburb east of Toronto, and served as Parliamentary Secretary to Prime Minister Justin Trudeau from December 2015 to January 2017 and served as the Parliamentary Secretary to the Minister of International Development et la Francophonie from Jan 2017 to Aug 2018.
+Celina was the former Member of Parliament (MP) with the Government of Canada, representing the Town of Whitby, a suburb east of Toronto.
+As a Liberal MP, she served as Parliamentary Secretary to Prime Minister Justin Trudeau from Dec 2015 – Jan 2017, and served as the Parliamentary Secretary to the Minister of International Development et la Francophonie from Jan 2017 to Aug 2018.
 She sat as an Independent Member of Parliament from March 2019 until the end of her term in October 2019.

-An international lecturer on the inclusion of marginalized populations in clinical research, Ms. Caesar-Chavannes has a Bachelor of Science from the University of Toronto, an MBA in Healthcare Management from the University of Phoenix and an Executive MBA from the Rotman School of Management, at the University of Toronto, and is a [Deepak] Chopra Certified Health Instructor.
+Ms. Caesar-Chavannes has a Bachelor of Science from the University of Toronto, an MBA in Healthcare Management from the University of Phoenix, an Executive MBA from the Rotman School of Management at the University of Toronto, and is a [Deepak] Chopra Certified Health Instructor.
 She is currently enrolled in a PhD program with the Department of Neurosciences at Queen’s University exploring the intersection of equity and empathy.

 You can follow Celina on all social media platforms @iamcelinacc.
 You can download her short & readable bio below.